The Program

 Apply

-Mentee applications are open from Wednesday April 10, 2024 to Friday May 10, 2024 at 11:59 PST.
+Mentee applications are now closed.
+Previously, they were open from Wednesday April 10, 2024 to Friday May 24, 2024 at 11:59 PM PST.

 1. In 200 to 350 words, briefly describe what you hope to learn from the program, as well as how writing, or even language as a medium in general, has impacted you.
 What inspires you to write?
 When inspiration fails, what continues to tether you to your words, or even others’?
 What about writing remains mysterious to you?
 This can be as abstract or concrete as you like, and topics can range from specific poetic devices to better understanding your relationship to writing.